karimarttila/karimarttila.github.io/_posts/2020-01-06-clojure-impressions-round-three.md

  I.e. jump into the right namespace, start the server, curl one api, stop the server and go back to user namespace.
 You can run the S-expression in the scratch file with one hotkey, of course (more about configuring Clojure hot keys in my next blog post, so stay tuned!).

-So, if you are learning Clojure I strongly recommend to learn efficient REPL practices, e.g. watch the above mentioned Stuart Halloway’s presentation.
-Another great resource for learning efficient Clojure REPL practices is Eric Normand’s excellent [REPL Driven Development](https://purelyfunctional.tv/courses/repl-driven-development-in-clojure/) course.
+So, if you are learning Clojure I strongly recommend to learn efficient REPL practices, e.g. watch the above mentioned Stuart Halloway's presentation.
+Another great resource for learning efficient Clojure REPL practices is Eric Normand's excellent [REPL Driven Development](https://purelyfunctional.tv/courses/repl-driven-development-in-clojure/) course.
 REPL is the very heart and soul of Clojure development — learn to use it.

 ### You Can Do It Without Application State Management Libraries

-I realized that for a simple application like this exercise you don’t actually need some Clojure application state management library (like Component, Mount or Integrant).
-And personally I also realized that it is better to learn to compile your Clojure code in those three categories (individual S-expression, def and defn top forms and the whole namespace) when you change something than just blindly *“refresh all namespaces and rely some application state management library dependency graph magic to do it for you so that you don’t need fully to understand what actually happened”.* Well, this is my personal feeling and there might be reasons for more complex applications to use some real application state management library — let’s see when I have a chance to do something more complex using Clojure hopefully in the near future.
+I realized that for a simple application like this exercise you don't actually need some Clojure application state management library (like Component, Mount or Integrant).
+And personally I also realized that it is better to learn to compile your Clojure code in those three categories (individual S-expression, def and defn top forms and the whole namespace) when you change something than just blindly *"refresh all namespaces and rely some application state management library dependency graph magic to do it for you so that you don't need fully to understand what actually happened".* Well, this is my personal feeling and there might be reasons for more complex applications to use some real application state management library — let's see when I have a chance to do something more complex using Clojure hopefully in the near future.
 So, my recommendation is first to try to manage without any application state management library and try to understand how to compile and load certain Clojure constructs manually.

 ### Rich Comments

-This is a trick I learned from one of Stuart Halloway’s excellent videos.
-Add at the end of your Clojure (production) file a “rich comment” which demonstrates how to use the entities defined in that namespace.
+This is a trick I learned from one of Stuart Halloway's excellent videos.
+Add at the end of your Clojure (production) file a "rich comment" which demonstrates how to use the entities defined in that namespace.
 Example from: [domain_single_node.clj](https://github.com/karimarttila/clojure/blob/master/webstore-demo/simple-server/src/simpleserver/domain/domain_single_node.clj):

 ```clojure
 (comment